excalidraw/excalidraw/src/packages/excalidraw/README.md

 </details>

-Since Excalidraw doesn't support server side rendering yet so you will have to make sure the component is rendered once host is mounted.
+Since Excalidraw doesn't support server side rendering yet, you should render the component once the host is mounted.

 ```js
 import { useState, useEffect } from "react";